I meet the eligibility requirements and am a Henry Ford patient. How can I get a vaccine?

 Your electronic medical record will be updated each time you receive a vaccine dose, including which vaccine you received and when.

 You will also be given a vaccination card at the time of your first dose.
 Please keep this card with you when you return for your second dose.
 You should also keep it for your own records.

-It is recommended that you not mix vaccines.
+Mixing vaccines is not recommended.
 If your first dose was the Pfizer vaccine, your second dose should also be the Pfizer vaccine.
 If your first dose was the Moderna vaccine, your second dose should be the same.
-There is no need to be vaccinated with another vaccine, as well.
+(The Johnson & Johnson vaccine only requires one dose.)

 What’s happening with COVID-19 vaccines right now?

 Three companies, Pfizer, Moderna and Johnson & Johnson, have received emergency use authorization for their COVID-19 vaccines from the Federal Drug Administration (FDA).
 Distribution of these approved vaccines is underway, although the FDA and CDC recently called for a pause in the use of the Johnson & Johnson COVID-19 vaccine out of an abundance of caution.

 Since the first supply of vaccines will be limited, health systems like ours need to plan how to store and distribute the vaccines we receive.
 We’ve been carefully developing plans that follow the guidelines from the FDA, Centers for Disease Control and Prevention (CDC) and state agencies.

 What are the COVID-19 vaccines, and how will they be given?